 Adaptive vs. Responsive Design.
 What Is The Difference And Which One Is Better?

-It is impossible to keep in mind all devices, client may use for the website visiting because even some onboard computers have internet access in the modern world.
+It is impossible to keep in mind all devices, the user may use for the website visiting because even some onboard computers have internet access in the modern world.

-Screen sizes are changing constantly, that’s why the possibility of website adaptation for each separate size is critical today and will stay critical in future.
+Screen sizes are constantly changing, that’s why the possibility of website adaptation for each separate size is critical today and will stay critical in future.

 Actually, ADW (adaptive web design) and RWD (responsive web design) solve the same tasks but in different ways.

 The Difference Between Adaptive Web Design And Responsive Web Design

 The main feature of the responsive design is that it is like a fluid and stretches depending on the screen or window size we are watching the site.
 The user may just stretch the window and the website will smoothly follow it.

 Adaptive web design adapts to window width by mean of a leap as soon as the screen was fixed.

 Modern web design suggests optimal content displaying on any screens resolutions.

 The responsive design achieves this purpose by means of flexible grids used while website design creation and front-end development part.
 The template will automatically be rebuilt according to chosen size.